 §1 Meetings and Notices

-There shall be a section meeting at the time and place of the annual meeting of the TBA.
-The section may also hold such other meetings as may be called by the executive committee upon notice given to any such members of the section at least 20 days prior to any such meeting.
-Notice of the meetings shall be given by mail or in an official publication of the TBA.
+There shall be an annual section meeting at a time and place determined by the executive council, and the section may also hold other meetings as may be called by the executive council with all such meetings requiring notice to be given to all members of the section at least twenty (20) days prior to any such meeting.
+Notice of the meetings shall be given by electronic notification or in an official publication of the TBA.

 The members of the section present at any meeting shall constitute a quorum for the transaction of business.